 I had a multitude of reasons for travelling to South Korea.
 After being in North Korea, I wanted to visit South Korea in order to understand the differences between them.
 It was always a country that seemed unknown; a country that people rarely extensively travel outside the capital of Seoul and the beach town of Busan.
-South Korea was talked about in great detail by westerners who had moved there; a country marketed more towards its regional neighbours who also flock here because of the world-renowned K-Pop, K-Drama and K-Beauty.
+South Korea was talked about in great detail by westerners who had moved there and remained a country marketed more towards its regional neighbours who also flock here because of the world-renowned K-Pop and K-Beauty.
 The recent success of K Drama’s like Parasite and Squid Game have propelled South Korea on the world stage.

 I adored parts of Seoul, but overall, it wasn’t a city that initially excited me in the same way as Beijing, or Phnom Penh or Yangon.
 It’s a city that needs a deeper dive to find its hotspots and then it clicks.
 And as I passed through new towns, I realised that locals had told me things prior to my arrival which were filled with an abundance of beautiful pride, but which in reality for a tourist visitor were nothing more than just a residential town with one or two areas of interest.
 However, food enthusiasts will find smaller towns pack a punch when it comes to localised Korean cuisine.

 - 1 Korea vs Japan?
 Don’t Do This.
 Ever

 - 2 Travel to South Korea – Understanding the Reality